Tight-Knit Community. Unparalleled Location. Impressive Outcomes.

 Microsoft CEO and UWM Alum Satya Nadella and His Wife Anu Donated $2M to UWM to Support Tech Education

-Microsoft Chairman and CEO Satya Nadella (’90 MS Computer Science) and his wife Anu donated $2 million to the University of Wisconsin-Milwaukee in June 2021 to create the Nadella Scholarship in Tech Education.
+Microsoft Chairman and CEO Satya Nadella (’90 MS Computer Science) and his wife Anu donated $2 million to the University of Wisconsin-Milwaukee to create the Nadella Scholarship in Tech Education.
 A select number of full-ride scholarships are available annually to incoming freshmen who graduate from a public or private high school in the city of Milwaukee.

-(Homepage photo: Associate Dean Emerit Ethan Munson, Satya Nadella and Dean Brett Peters)
+(Home page photo: Associate Dean Emerit Ethan Munson, Satya Nadella and Dean Brett Peters)

 Our students are in demand.
 With two engineering and computer science-focused career fairs per semester, a career services team dedicated to your success, and unbeatable location in the epicenter of Wisconsin industry, your options are excellent at UWM!

-*2021-2022; 2022-2023 First Destination Survey Graduate Outcomes survey for the College of Engineering & Applied Science (undergraduate and graduate).
+*2024-2025 First Destination Survey Outcomes survey for the College of Engineering & Applied Science (undergraduate and graduate).

 According to the Federal Reserve Bank of New York, Engineering, Math and Computers are the top majors for return on investment, with an average annual return on investment of 18%.